jxcore/jxcore/docs/plain/fs.markdown

 file between the calls to `fs.exists()` and `fs.open()`.
 Just open the file and handle the error when it's not there.

-When called from inside a JX package, and the path was not found on file system, JXcore searches through assets of the package.
+It will be checking the JX package when the path was not found on the file system.

 ## fs.existsSync(path)